pingcap/tidb/docs/design/2022-06-22-foreign-key.md

 ## Abstract

-This proposes an implementation of supporting foreign key constrain.
+This proposes an implementation of supporting foreign key constraint.

 ## DDL Technical Design